-The Company owns 100% of the Point Rousse Operation ("Point Rousse") which is situated within the larger Baie Verte Peninsula on the north-central part of Newfoundland.
-Point Rousse is comprised of the Argyle Gold Mine, the Stog'er Tight deposit, the fully permitted Pine Cove Mill, a permitted in-pit tailings facility, and a deep-water port.
-The Pine Cove Mill is capable of processing approximately 450,000 tonnes of ore annually based on throughput of approximately 1,300 tonnes per day.
+The Company owns 100% of the Point Rousse Project ("Point Rousse") which is situated within the larger Baie Verte Peninsula on the north-central part of Newfoundland.
+Point Rousse is comprised of the past-producing Stog'er Tight Mine and deposit, the fully permitted Pine Cove Mill, a permitted in-pit tailings facility, and a deep-water port.
+As announced on October 25, 2022, the Company began winding down its operations at Point Rousse and has now completed mining at the Argyle Mine ("Argyle").
+All ore has been hauled to the Pine Cove Mill for final processing which is expected to be complete in March 2023.
+The site has already commenced certain progressive rehabilitation activities, including the backfilling of the settlement pond at Argyle and the reclamation of tailings storage #1.